 A well written employment agreement helps the employee and employer to know what is expected from them and what they’re entitled to.
 This means misunderstandings are less likely to happen and if a problem does come up then the employee and employer can go to the employment agreement to clarify things.

-- The agreement can be either an individual agreement or a collective agreement.
+- The employment agreement can be either an individual agreement or a collective agreement.

-- An individual employment agreement doesn’t have to be signed by the employer and employee but it should be.
+- An individual employment agreement should be signed by the employer and employee, although it can still be valid even if it isn't.

 - There are some things that must be in your employment agreement and other things that are usually in employment agreements but don’t have to be, such as your notice period.